SKuipers/module-dataAdmin/Data Admin/README.md

 # Gibbon Module: Data Admin
 Provides extended import and export functionality for migrating data.
-Also adds a database snapshot function.

 Features
 ========

+* Importing:
-* A multi-part import form for improved control over incoming data
+  - Multi-part import form for improved control over incoming data
+  - Assign columns to database values ad-hoc and can skip non-required columns
-* Performs a dry-run before importing to see the anticipated results
+  - Performs a dry-run before importing to see the anticipated results
-* Handles relational fields (eg: transforms usernames into gibbonPersonID on import)
-* Filters and validates many types of data (dates, emails, urls, roles, etc)
+  - Filters and validates many types of data (dates, emails, urls, roles, etc)
-* Assign columns to database values ad-hoc and can skip non-required columns
-* Choose to Update & Insert, Update Only or Insert Only when importing
+  - Handles relational fields (eg: transforms usernames into gibbonPersonID on import)
+  - Remebers the column order from the last import to speed up future imports

+* Exporting:
+  - Export the structure of a table with all importable columns pre-filled
+  - Export an entire table of data (beta)
+  - Exports include ID fields which can be synced when re-importing

+* File Types:
+  - Comma-Separated Values (.csv)
+  - Office Open XML (.xlsx) Excel 2007 and above
+  - BIFF 5-8 (.xls) Excel 95 and above
+  - Open Document Format/OASIS (.ods)
+  - SpreadsheetML (.xml) Excel 2003 (import only)

+* Database & Logging:
-* Create a database snapshot before importing to rollback changes if needed
+  - Create a database snapshot before importing to rollback changes if needed
+  - Records page helps identify duplicate and orphaned rows
-* Keeps import logs tracking the user who made them and the results of the import
+  - Keeps import logs tracking the user who made them and the results of the import

-* Remebers the column order from the last import to speed up future imports
-* Choose to export an excel file with all importable columns pre-filled
+* Custom Imports _(advanced)_:
-* Imports defined with a flexible YML syntax
+   - Imports defined with a flexible .yml syntax (modify or write your own)
+   - Set a custom import directory in settings

 Installation & Support
 ======================